neuroailab/CuriousSamplePlanner/README.md

 ### Task and Motion Planning Restrictions

 Finally, let's say we wanted to use task and motion planning for such a problem.
 Task and motion planning circumvents the problem of exhaustively searching the entire configuration space by equipping the planner with domain-specific macro-actions such as pick-place, move, ect.
 These macro-actions are implemented with geometric motion planning, but sequenced using logical planning.
 While this enables fairly complex multi-step planning, it requires very specific logical descriptions of the effects and preconditions of actions.
 This limits flexibility and applicability to scenarios where the effects of a macro-action is easily described with logical predicates.

-While task and motion planning solves problems similar to this in constrained geometric settings, how would you configure the logical predicates necessary for describing the effect of dropping a plank on a tower of blocks or rolling a ball down a ramp?
+So, while task and motion planning solves problems similar to this in constrained geometric settings, how would you configure the logical predicates necessary for describing the effect of dropping a plank on a tower of blocks or rolling a ball down a ramp?

 <img src="./figs/problems.png" alt="Problems" style="width:100%">